igiannakas/ERCF-v2-mods/Standalone lever switch pre-gate sensor for ERCF v2/readme.md

 ## Benefits of Using with Happy Hare and ERCF/Tradrack

 1. **Improved Endless Spool Reliability**: The sensor is designed to be placed at a distance from the MMU gates.
 This helps improve endless spool reliability by reducing the likelihood that the filament travels past the MMU gate before Klipper pauses the print.
 2. **Optimized Filament Path**: The carefully designed filament path allows for low friction and low "collision" retraction from the MMU back to your buffer of choice.
 This reduces the probability of filament stalling and getting stuck before reaching the buffer.

-3. **Integration with the Filamentalist buffer**, allowing for improved endless spool and flexible placement.
+3. **Improved integration with the Filamentalist buffer**, allowing for more reliable endless spool and flexible placement of the sensor and filamentalist.

 ## Print Settings